gizmolab10/help.webseriously/README.md

 What can Seriously do and why might you want to use it?

-This [[tutorial/graph|tutorial]] is my attempt to walk you through a first few steps and help you become familiar with and comfortable using it.
+In this [[tutorial/graph|tutorial]] I will walk you through a first few steps and help you become familiar with and comfortable using it.
 A companion [[user guide]] describes each of its features.

 To begin, please **visit (or revisit) this website:**